jreisinger/docs/blog/2024-12-09-taints-tolerations-and-affinity.md

                 - value2
 ```

-With this configuration, the pods will only be scheduled on nodes labeled with `key2=value2`.
+With this configuration, the pods will *only* be scheduled on nodes labeled with `key2=value2`. `IgnoredDuringExecution` means that if the node labels change after Kubernetes schedules the Pod, the Pod continues to run.

 ### Step 4: Cleanup